spacelift-io/user-documentation/docs/product/administration/install.md

 ## Installation

 This section explains the installation process for Spacelift.
-You may also be interested in the following pages that explain how to configure the Slack integration as well as advanced installations:
+You may also be interested in the following pages that explain how to configure the Slack integration as well as advanced installations and disaster recovery:

 - [Slack integration setup](./slack-integration-setup.md) - explains how to configure the Slack integration for your Spacelift instance.
 - [Advanced installations](./advanced-installations.md) - explains how to configure advanced options like providing a custom VPC configuration, or specifying HTTP proxy settings.
+- [Disaster recovery](./disaster-recovery.md) - explains how to configure your installation for multi-region failover.

 ### AWS Requirements